 In addition, Sony has set up a Creative Lounge on the first floor of its headquarters in Tokyo with 3D printers and other machinery that people can use to test out new ideas.
 The Creative Lounge is also open to outside users, who can interact there with Sony employees, use the equipment to make and test prototypes, and try out prototypes.
 Working in direct contact with customers facilitates joint efforts to develop and improve products, and makes it possible to launch totally new types of business more quickly and with much greater assurance of success.

-In April 2016, Sony expanded SAP by establishing SAP Europe in Lund, Sweden.
-SAP Europe utilizes the same basic processes as SAP in Japan in activities tailored for the European region.
+In April 2016, established the European hub of Sony Startup Acceleration Program in Lund, Sweden.
+It Europe utilizes the same basic processes as Sony Startup Acceleration Program in Japan in activities tailored for the European region.
 The team in Europe regularly exchanges ideas with the team in Japan while implementing workshops for all European employees to assist them in generating new ideas and building networks.
-SAP Europe has already held three auditions with the involvement of employees from multiple countries, including Belgium, Germany, the Netherlands, Sweden, and United Kingdom.
+Three auditions have been held with the involvement of employees from multiple countries, including Belgium, Germany, the Netherlands, Sweden, and United Kingdom.

-Two of the things Sony envisions SAP accomplishing are the cultivation of a new generation of entrepreneurial talent and the training of teams of professionals who can accelerate the creation of new businesses.
-The startup projects that have emerged from SAP have been led by small teams of elite employees, to be sure, but these teams have also received a lot of in-house support from knowledgeable people and professionals specializing in many different fields.
+Two of the things Sony envisions Sony Startup Acceleration Program accomplishing are the cultivation of a new generation of entrepreneurial talent and the training of teams of professionals who can accelerate the creation of new businesses.
+The startup projects that have emerged from the program have been led by small teams of elite employees, to be sure, but these teams have also received a lot of in-house support from knowledgeable people and professionals specializing in many different fields.
 It is also possible for people from outside Sony to take part in projects.
 Utilizing Sony's wide range of talent pool, combined with a system of communication and open innovation, affords opportunities to make the most of the abilities of Sony employees.

 Launched in 2016, “Sony – Startup Switch” is an annual business plan competition for startup projects that originate outside of Sony.
-Entries are auditioned and screened, similarly to SAP, before choosing a winning entry.
-Sony awards a monetary prize and helps the winning startup to accelerate business creation by providing technical mentoring and assisting with events and promotional activities, drawing on broad expertise gained through SAP.
+Entries are auditioned and screened, similarly to Sony Startup Acceleration Program, before choosing a winning entry.
+Sony awards a monetary prize and helps the winning startup to accelerate business creation by providing technical mentoring and assisting with events and promotional activities, drawing on broad expertise gained through Sony Startup Acceleration Program.
 The startup is also given access to First Flight to market its products, providing a crucial foothold for a startup project.

 The Sony Innovation Fund is a corporate venture capital fund.
 It aims to further strengthen collaboration with leading external researchers and startup companies around the world, accelerate business creation in the areas where Sony will focus on in the future such as AI and robotics, and support the growth of investee businesses using Sony Group resources, all to create a more open ecosystem.
 To date, it has resulted in investment in over 20 firms from Japan, the United States, Europe, and elsewhere.